-Having a Husky means checking your locks to make sure they can’t escape.
-Their desire to explore and roam the outside world can be a challenge to keep in a box, and they’ll discover all sorts of ways to break out of your house or yard.
-(Is the trash can far enough way from the fence?)
-You’ll just have to give in and hit the trails with them.
-This delightfully smart dog loves adventure, and they prefer to have them with you.
-So, lace up those hiking boots and make sure your phone’s GPS is working—who knows where you’re headed to next.
+Having a Siberian Husky means you need to double-check your locks to make sure they can’t escape.
+Huskies want to explore the world outside, and they’ll try all sorts of ways to break out of your house or yard.
+(Make sure your trash can isn’t too close to the fence—it’s a perfect springboard!)
+You’ll just have to give in to their desires and leave home with them.
+These super smart dogs love adventure, especially with you.
+So, lace up those hiking boots and hit the trail.

 Breed Snapshot